mukil/dm4-sign-up/README.md

 *    Minimal CSS Definition

 The special logic of this plugin is comprised of:
-*    Sends confirmation mail with token to registering Email addresss
+*    Sends confirmation mail with token to the users registering Email addresss
+*    Sends notification to admin after a new user account was sucessfully created
-*    Confirmation tokens are not persisted and are valid for just 60 minutes
+*    Confirmation tokens (which are not persisted & get lost after a bundle/system restart) are valid for 60mins

 ## Requirements